Jeff Weld: Career

 From 1998 to 2000, Dr. Weld was an assistant professor in science education at Oklahoma State University.

 From 1985 to 1996 Weld taught high school sciences in Mission, Texas (1985-1988), Kirkwood, Missouri (1988 to 1992), and Pella, Iowa (1992-1996) and coached football, wrestling, baseball, basketball, and soccer.
 During that time he wrote columns for Educational Leadership and Phi Delta Kappan, among others.

 Personal

-Weld resides in Cedar Falls, Iowa with his wife Mary Kathleen Rovane Weld, and has two grown sons, Andrew (Madison) of St. Paul, Minnesota, and David of Austin, Texas.
+Weld resides in Cedar Falls, Iowa with his wife Mary Kathleen Rovane Weld, and has two grown sons, Andrew (Madison) of St. Paul, Minnesota, and David of Kansas City, Missouri.

 Organizations

 Weld is a member of the following organizations: